-What does the economic future hold for NZ?
-(Have the doomsayers got it wrong? part 2)
+What does the economic future hold for NZ? (part 2)

 For those of us with an interest in the share market this is an issue of some importance.
 We all know that when the markets take a tumble they will rise again, but it would be great to get a handle on how long it will be before we see an upturn and how strong that upturn will be.